pharo-ide/Calypso/Calypso-SystemQueries.package/ClyAbstractClassScope.class/README.md

 It enumerates all available variables from visible classes.
 It is not abstract.

 - methodGroupsDo: aBlock
 It is special method which collects and enumerates all methods groups available for given class scope using environment plugins.
+The actual logic of groups colletion is explained in ClyAllMethodGroups comment.

+- collectAllClasses

+- includesClass: aClass

 The methods enumeration can be also implemented using #classesDo: logic but it would not be generally correct because I do not apply any restriction on the visible meta level of classes.
 So for given class I do not know what methods I can access: instance side or class side, or both.